GaloisInc/mir-json/libs/Patches.md

   difficult because we don't have a good way to detect which union variant is active.

+* Remove raw pointer cast in `MaybeUninit::assume_init()` (last applied: December 11, 2025)

+  The implementation of `assume_init()` uses a raw pointer cast that Crucible does not support in all cases.
+This is needed in particular to support calling `array::from_fn()` to construct a length-0 array, as this would otherwise require a cast from a `UnitRepr` (due to the use of a zero-sized type) to a `MirAggregateRepr`, which Crucible does not support.

 * Use `crucible_array_from_ref_hook` in `core::array::from_ref` (last applied: November 25, 2025)

   The actual implementation uses a pointer cast that Crucible can't handle.
 See